zpangerl/FitPlanner-SchoolTeamProject/Deliverable1.md

 ### Sprint Planning (For Sprint 1-3)
 Document your Sprint Planning here.
 Also check the kickoff document for more details on what needs to be done.
 This is just the documentation.

-**Sprint Goal:** Understanding the main features of Memoranda and fixing obvious bugs
+**Sprint Goal:** Change the memerada application interface to align with a gym scheduling system.

-**How many User Stories did you add to the Product Backlog:**  Number
+**How many User Stories did you add to the Product Backlog:**  4

 **How many User Stories did you add to this Sprint:**
-> Answer the questions below about your Sprint Planning?
+> 10

 **Why did you add these US, why do you think you can get them done in the next Sprint?**

-> Your Answer
+> We want to fix the existing code base to remove obvious bugs and gain an understanding of the code base.
+We also want to add some basic features to the code base so the program will start resembling a functioning gym management system.

 **Why do you think these fit well with your Sprint goal? (details)**

-> Your Answer
+> By making sure the correct language and icons are displayed, we can make sure the user is able to understand the program.
+In order for the program to be useful, the application needs to run without errors and crashing.
+To make the changes mentioned above, we need to understand the code base and how it works through reverse engineering.

 **Do you have a rough idea what you need to do? (if the answer is no then please let me know on Slack)**

-> Your Answer
+> Yes, we will be updating the code base to make sure the correct language and icons are displayed.
+We will also be fixing the code base to make sure the program runs without errors and crashing.

 ## 2: During the Sprint